jinghuazhao/INF/SCALLOP_INF1_analysis_plan.md

 ```
 See also the full SLURM sbatch script in the Appendix.

-When a dosage format is used, PLINK can also gives an INFO measure, http://zzz.bwh.harvard.edu/plink/dosage.shtml.
+When a dosage format is used, PLINK also gives an INFO measure; see http://zzz.bwh.harvard.edu/plink/dosage.shtml.

 ## 5. Meta-analysis